RTEMS/rtems-docs/c-user/user_extensions.rst

 of the idle threads.
 Since the allocator mutex allows nesting the normal memory allocation routines can be used.

-A thread create user extension will frequently attempt to allocate resources.
-If this allocation fails, then the extension must return :c:data:`false` and the entire thread create operation will fail, otherwise it must return :c:data:`true`.
+A thread create extension will frequently attempt to allocate resources.
+If this allocation fails, then the thread create extension must return :c:data:`false` and the entire thread create operation will fail, otherwise it must return :c:data:`true`.

-This extension is invoked in forward order with thread dispatching enabled (except during system initialization).
+The thread create extension is invoked in forward order with thread dispatching enabled (except during system initialization).

 Thread Start Extension
 ----------------------